Prospective Applicants

 - Review the Eligibility Criteria Section & complete the Eligibility Screening

 It is also important to remember that the Summer Experience Grant has a dual priority: supporting undergraduates who have an unpaid career-related experience AND students with high financial need.
 Financial need includes those students from low-income backgrounds, experiencing a financial hardship, unique family situations, or experiencing a significant change in financial circumstances.
+The Summer Experience Grant is not a wage-replacement program – it supports living expenses.
 Additionally, applicants whose experience income is significantly greater than their expenses will most likely not be considered for the grant.
 We encourage you to contact us with any questions via seg@cornell.edu.

 Sincerely,